nagasudhirpulla/taming_python/blog/skills/wsl_install.md

  * Open a Linux distribution in command line
  * The Windows operating system drives can be accessed inside the WSL Linux distributions using the `/mnt` path.
 For example running the command `cd /mnt/c` will change the working directory to C drive.

-## Access WSL files from file explorer
+## Access WSL files from windows file explorer
 * Open  windows file explorer
 * In the left pane, a section named `linux` will be visible.
 Click on it to see the folders of the installed WSL distributions in Windows file explorer